chbeu/chbeu.github.io/content/home/skills.md

 title: Portfolio
 #subtitle:

-# Showcase personal skills or business features.
-# - Add/remove as many `feature` blocks below as you like.
-# - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
 - name: Central theme
   description: Interactive intelligent systems<br>at the intersection of human-centered computing, data science, and artificial intelligence